Institute for Interactivist Studies

 - to give Lehigh greater visibility within this wider community of people involved in the interactivist research program.

 The primary focus of the Institute is the sponsoring of Summer Institutes on Interactivism.
-These are being held biennially, and the tradition is to alternate between North America and Europe for location.
 We have organized eight International Summer Institutes: 2001 at Lehigh; 2003 in Copenhagen; 2005 at Clemson University; 2007 in Paris; 2009 in Vancouver; 2011 in Syros, Greece; 2013 at the University of South Florida in Tampa, FL; and 2015 at Bilkent University in Ankara, Turkey.
 These have attracted philosophers, psychologists, biologists, roboticists, and linguists from more than twenty countries.

 The Institute also: